 A taxable brokerage account is another way to invest, without being subject to annual contribution limits the way you would with a 401(k) or IRA.
 The difference is that you’ll pay capital gains tax on your investment growth.

 Paying attention to asset location can help with maximizing tax efficiency across different investment accounts.
 For example, exchange-traded funds can sometimes be more tax-efficient than other types of mutual funds because they have lower turnover.
 That means the assets in the fund aren’t bought or sold as frequently, so there are fewer taxable events.

 Keeping ETFs in a taxable account while putting less tax-efficient investments into a tax-advantaged account, such as a 401(k) or IRA, could help with doubling your money if it means reducing the taxes you pay on investment gains.

 Learning how to double your money can mean taking a slow route or a quicker one, but it all comes down to how much risk you’re comfortable with and how much time you have to invest.
 One of the keys to growing your investments is being consistent and that’s where automated investing can help.

-With the SoFi Invest brokerage platform, you can use automated investing to easily build a diversified portfolio from your mobile device.
+With the SoFi Invest investment app, you can use automated investing to easily build a diversified portfolio from your mobile device.
 And because you can trade stocks and ETFs for free, you don’t have to contend with fees eating away at your returns.
 If you’re ready to work toward doubling your money, create a SoFi Invest account today and start investing.